 How Does IOP Work?

-IOP treatment is ideal for individuals who have already stabilized from drug withdrawal symptoms and wish to continue treatment outside of a residential center.
-IOP patients are able to attend multiple support sessions per week while continuing to live at home and meet work and personal obligations.
+IOP treatment is ideal for individuals who have already stabilized from drug withdrawal symptoms and wish to continue treatment outside a rehab facility.
+IOP patients can attend multiple weekly support sessions while continuing to live at home and meet work and personal obligations.

 At Landmark Recovery, the intensive outpatient program is designed to offer patients a multi-modal, multidisciplinary program for substance abuse that is more intensive than outpatient therapy.
 This program is typically recommended for those transitioning from Landmark’s medical detox and residential treatment programs.
 The schedule and criteria are broken up as follows: